 Using Rohypnol can influence the functioning of both the body and brain.
 The side effects of Rohypnol depend on whether a person uses sedatives regularly, their dose, and the use of other drugs.

-Rohypnol, like other benzodiazepines, acts at the GABAA receptor.
+Rohypnol, like other benzodiazepines, acts at the GABA receptor.
 It can produce anterograde amnesia, in which individuals may not remember events they experienced while under the influence of the drug.National Institute on Drug Abuse

 In some cases, it can be difficult to recognize the signs of Rohypnol use, since it’s often used in a club or party environment or combined with alcohol.
 Some of the possible side effects of the drug include: